devananda-onta/slightly-big-flip/README.md

 * Curl

 ## Config File
+Please edit both of these files after cloning the repository, thanks!

 The config file of this service is located in  */application/config/vars.php* so please change the config here.
 Here is the example of the config file :